Correctional Officer

 What type of life does a Ca CO live?
 I know salary is good but is it a career I can raise a family and live comfortably?
 Is it a career that I can be set for life.
 I need a job That can support my family.

-Asked by Sam almost 11 years ago
+Asked by Sam about 11 years ago

 The salary is good, the retirement is good, the benefits are excellent and continue through retirement.
 Most locations have overtime available, some whether you want it or not.
 If your primary interst is a stable career that will enable you to support a family this is an outstanding choice.
 The shift work can be a pain, at least until you develop some seniority.